🔨 Miniscript Studio Intro

 Taproot introduced new ways of structuring Bitcoin outputs, and Miniscript Studio provides full support for exploring them.
 You can load Taproot policy examples and compile them in single-leaf/key, script-path, or key+script path contexts.

 Compiling the policy "or(pk(David),or(pk(Helen),pk(Uma)))" shows how the same logic can be represented in different Taproot contexts, with branch expressions automatically loaded into the Miniscript editor for inspection.
-When there are more than one branch, Studio provides a UI to choose what Miniscript expression to load into the editor.
+When there are multiple branches, Studio provides a UI to choose what Miniscript expression to load into the editor.

 Additional Features

-Miniscript Studio also includes an integrated Policy and Miniscript references, based on sipa's Miniscript documentation, and settings to customize the workspace.
-Descriptions and tips can be hidden for a cleaner view, theme selection, auto compile.
-And of course, users can save and load their work at any time.
-Sharing examples is easy, including new policies (as long as they use default variables or hex values).
+Miniscript Studio also includes Policy and Miniscript references, based on sipa's Miniscript documentation, and settings to customize the workspace.
+Descriptions and tips can be hidden for a cleaner view, you can choose your theme, activate auto compile and more.
+Users can save and load their work at any time and sharing examples is easy, including new policies (use JSON share format to include new variables).
 It's also worth exploring the tips and quick info section.

 Closing Thoughts